 - Improved interaction skills and the principles of client-focussed directive counselling;

 - Skills to expand and crystallise client / service user sense of frustration and discontentment towards their self-defeating and harmful behaviours;

-- Improve coping skills and resiliency
+- Improve client insights, enhance coping skills and support resiliency;

-- Decrease crisis and hospitalisations
+- Decrease crisis and hospitalisations;

-- Decrease involvement with criminal justice system
+- Decrease involvement with criminal justice system;